DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 DESED and MAESTRO data. <br>

 This baseline is built upon the 2023 pre-trained embedding baseline.
-It exploits the pre-trained model [BEATs](https://arxiv.org/abs/2212.09058), the current state-of-the-art (as of March 2023) on the [Audioset classification task](https://paperswithcode.com/sota/audio-classification-on-audioset).
+It exploits the pre-trained model [BEATs](https://arxiv.org/abs/2212.09058), the current state-of-the-art on the [Audioset classification task](https://paperswithcode.com/sota/audio-classification-on-audioset). <br> In addition it uses by default the Audioset strong-annotated data. <br>
-In addition it uses by default the Audioset strong-annotated data.
+🆕 We made some changes in the loss computation as well as in the attention pooling to make sure that the baseline can handle now multiple datasets with potentially missing information.

 In the proposed baseline, the frame-level embeddings are used in a late-fusion fashion with the existing CRNN baseline classifier.
 The temporal resolution of the frame-level embeddings is matched to that of the CNN output using Adaptative Average Pooling.
 We then feed their frame-level concatenation to the RNN + MLP classifier.
 See 'desed_tasl/nnet/CRNN.py' for details.